News & Info

 - an income tax credit on contributions

-- As of the 2009 tax year, the tax credit (the reduction in taxes owed) is 10 percent of the first $2,500 contributed annually, or up to $250, per taxpayer per beneficiary.
+- The tax credit (the reduction in taxes owed) is 10 percent of the first $2,500 contributed annually, or up to $250, per taxpayer per beneficiary.

 - an income tax exemption on earnings (when used for qualified higher education expenses).